MetaProvide/nextcloud-swarm-plugin/README.md

 1. Ensure the "External Storage" plugin is enabled.
 2. Install the "External Storage: Hejbit Swarm" app from the Nextcloud App Store.
 3. Navigate to External Storage Administration: Profile menu -> Settings -> External Storage.
-4. Create a new external storage with a folder name of your choice and select 'hejbit-swarm' as the storage type.
+4. Create a new external storage with a folder name of your choice and select 'Hejbit-Swarm' as the storage type.
 Then, enter the license key and URL configuration.

 ## Usage